 Still, many rehab and mental health facilities try to treat mental health and substance abuse separately, not recognizing that a person cannot fully heal until both conditions are properly resolved.
 Viewpoint Dual Recovery Center understands the connection of these destructive co-occurring issues and the complexities of a dual diagnosis.
-Our world-class staff is on a mission to effectively treat dual diagnosis patients in Arizona and to help people in Prescott, AZ, live fuller, happier lives.
+Our world-class staff is on a mission to effectively treat dual diagnosis clients in Arizona and to help people in Prescott, AZ, live fuller, happier lives.

 What is a Dual Diagnosis Recovery Center?

 A dual diagnosis and recovery center in Arizona is a place of healing where those with comorbid disorders can come for treatment of both issues at the same time.
 Viewpoint Dual Recovery Center is an excellent place to turn when an Arizona rehabilitation center isn’t fully addressing the mental health component of your drug or alcohol abuse problem.
 We offer effective and fully integrated multi-modal therapy for treating anxiety, bipolar disorder, PTSD, and depression in conjunction with alcohol or drug abuse.

 Advantages of Dual Diagnosis Treatment